What this handout is about

-Bellman, Jonathan D. A Short Guide to Writing About Music.
-2nd ed.
-Pearson Longman, 2007.
+Bellman, Jonathan.
+2007.
+A Short Guide to Writing About Music, 2nd ed.
+New York: Pearson Longman.

 Herbert, Trevor.
+2009.
 Music in Words: A Guide to Researching and Writing About Music.
-Oxford Univ Press, 2009.
+New York: Oxford University Press.

 Holoman, D. Kern.
-Writing About Music: A Style Sheet.
-3rd ed.
-Univ of California Press, 2014.
+2014.
+Writing About Music: A Style Sheet, 3rd ed.
+Oakland: University of California Press.

-Wingell, Richard J. Writing About Music: An Introductory Guide.
-4th ed.
-Pearson Prentice Hall, 2009.
+Wingell, Richard.
+2009.
+Writing About Music: An Introductory Guide, 4th ed.
+Upper Saddle River, NJ: Pearson Prentice Hall.